 - A research or methods seminar in any department, with completion of the written project on a topic relevant to LLAS.
 In order to ensure that the research will be on a topic relevant to LLAS, the research or methods seminar must be approved by both the Major advisor and the professor teaching the course.

 LLAS majors may credit up to three courses from another major, provided they fall into one of the categories listed above.

-• a concentration with at least three courses in one of the following areas: U.S. Latinxs, Latin America, or the Caribbean.
+- A concentration with at least three courses in one of the following areas: U.S. Latinxs, Latin America, or the Caribbean.

-• at least two courses in the humanities and at least two in the social sciences.
+- At least two courses in the humanities and at least two in the social sciences.

-- Capstone Requirement: The capstone requirement will be met through a portfolio of work done in the Major, introduced by a reflective essay that addresses how the interdisciplinary nature of the coursework informs a question or topic of special interest to the student and his/her long-term plans.
+- Capstone Requirement: The capstone requirement will be met through a portfolio of work done in the Major, introduced by a reflective essay that addresses how the interdisciplinary nature of the coursework informs a question or topic of special interest to the student and their long-term plans.
 Students will publicly share these reflections during a LLAS Major Capstone Symposium.